publiccodenet/about/CONTRIBUTING.md

 ## Becoming an advisor

 If you provide us with meaningful contributions we might ask you to become an advisor.
 Our advisors are a group of subject matter experts from different fields that help us to progress the mission of the Foundation For Public Code and have a special position within the Foudation.

+## Responsible disclosure and contact information

+If you see an issue that should be resolved in private like a security or liability issue, please contact directors@publiccode.net.

+If you have any other questions, feel free to make a new issue for them or email the directors at directors@publiccode.net.